bookingjini-tech/twitter-ai-bot/README.md

 The bot can be customized by modifying:
 - The keywords in `tools.js` to change the news topics
-- The system prompt in `system_prompt.js` to adjust the tweet style
+- The system prompt in `system_prompt.js` to adjust the tweet style and persona
 - The trusted domains in `tools.js` to change news sources

 ## Security Notes